Might and Magic III: Isles of Terra: Plot

+Development

+The Macintosh version of the game was developed by Presage Software.

 Reception

 Computer Gaming World's Johnny L. Wilson in 1991 stated that the game would appeal to both new and experienced Might & Magic players.
 Charles Ardai reviewed the game for Computer Gaming World, and stated that "Might and Magic III: Isles of Terra is a stunning new implementation of venerable concepts that should please the majority of its intended audience."
 In 1992 the magazine named it as one of the year's best role-playing games, citing "its new graphic look, use of sound and challenging play".
 The magazine's Scorpia was also positive, writing in 1993 that Might & Magic III was "a big improvement in the series, and worth playing".
 The game was reviewed in 1992 in Dragon #177 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.

+Jim Trunzo reviewed Might and Magic III in White Wolf #30 (Feb., 1992), rating it a 4 out of 5 and stated that "Might and Magic III leaves few stones unturned.
+The game includes automapping, a liberal 'save' feature not found in M&M I or II, a wide choice of spells and weapons, and a huge fantasy world filled with combat and puzzles.
+Easy to play but difficult to win, Might and Magic III makes a quantum leap forward from prior versions."

 Reviewing the SNES version, Mike Weigand of Electronic Gaming Monthly said it was "a decent RPG with ... a solid story line and excellent music, but the interface is poor.
 Although the scrolling is true to PC, the step-by-step frame can get to you after a while."

 In 1994, PC Gamer US named Might & Magic III as the 25th best computer game ever.
 The editors called it "one of role-playing's most engrossing adventures."